ostreedev/ostree/README.md

 Fedora [coreos-assembler](https://github.com/coreos/coreos-assembler) is
 the build tool used to generate Fedora CoreOS derivatives.

+[debos](https://github.com/go-debos/debos) is a tool-chain for simplifying the process of building a Debian-based OS image.

 ## Projects linking to libostree

 [rpm-ostree](https://github.com/projectatomic/rpm-ostree) is used by the